 Showing your lender that you can put down a higher down payment and pay for the mortgage through your savings is best for individuals who are either between jobs, waiting to start a new job, or self-employed because it means that you’re either working or will soon be working.
 However, retirees can also use cash reserves to demonstrate their ability to repay the loan by showing investment and retirement account balances.

-Use Assets as Collateral
+4. Use Assets as Income

-Using your assets as collateral is another way to get approved for a home loan when you don’t have a job.
+Using your assets is another way to get approved for a home loan when you don’t have a job.
 Lenders will review your assets to determine whether you can liquidate them when necessary to pay your monthly mortgage premium.
 However, many lenders have rules for the types of assets they’ll accept.

-• Stocks
+• Stocks and bonds

 • Certificates of deposit (CDs)

-• Savings accounts
+• Checking and savings accounts

 When you obtain a home loan, the property itself serves as collateral.
 However, with some loan types, such as asset-based loans, lenders use your assets as income to determine whether you qualify for the loan.
 For home loans, your assets show your cash flow, and lenders prefer to use only liquid assets that you can readily use to pay your monthly mortgage bills.